Murder of Irene White: Garda investigation

-Gardaí quickly identified two persons of interest who they suspected organized White's murder, and obtained data regarding all telephone calls and texts sent in the Dundalk area on the morning of the murder in a effort to identify persons who were in contact with them.
+Gardaí quickly identified two persons of interest who they suspected organized White's murder, and obtained data regarding all telephone calls and texts sent in the Dundalk area on the morning of the murder in an effort to identify persons who were in contact with them.
 Gardaí also discovered that White had been in a dispute with her estranged husband regarding the proposed sale of the Ice House, which she had blocked, to a company wishing to demolish it and then expand their existing site.

 In 2006, Irene White's estranged husband Alan White and 34-year-old security firm owner Niall Power were arrested in the Dundalk area on suspicion of withholding information regarding White's murder the previous year.
 Alan White was later released without charge after reportedly answering all questions and cooperating fully with investigators.
-Gardaí confronted Power with CCTV footage of him driving past the crime scene an hour before White's body was discovered, and accused him of checking if the alarm had be raised after being informed by the killer that the "job was done”.
+Gardaí confronted Power with CCTV footage of him driving past the crime scene an hour before White's body was discovered, and accused him of checking if the alarm had been raised after being informed by the killer that the "job was done”.
 The fact that Power had previously given several statements on his movements on the morning in question, but had omitted that he drove past the Ice House at times relevant to the murder inquiry, was deemed highly suspicious to the investigating officers.
 It was also discovered that Power was supposed to travel to Dublin for a business conference in Citywest with Alan White that morning, but had abruptly cancelled his attendance without explanation.
 Power mostly remained silent during questioning and was released without charge.
 It was later reported that Power's ex-girlfriend had previously warned Irene White that Power and another person had been plotting to have her killed, and she had also given detailed statements to Gardaí in the aftermath of White's murder regarding allegedly overhearing the two men's incriminating conversations.

 By April 2007, Gardaí had interviewed around 2000 people and recorded over 700 witness statements, however they had still not identified the person seen running from the crime scene or gathered enough evidence to file charges against persons of interest.
 In 2009, White's sister Anne Delcassian claimed Irene's life had been threatened several months before her murder, and that the person making the threat claimed they would "have an alibi" whenever she was murdered.
 In May 2010, a doorman living in Drogheda contacted Gardaí to claim he was offered €35,000 to kill an unnamed woman in County Louth shortly before White's murder.